Icon: Megaphone

 4. Meningitis.
 Mayo Clinic.
 Updated October 4, 2023.
 Accessed January 30, 2024. https://www.mayoclinic.org/diseases-conditions/meningitis/symptoms-causes/syc-20350508

-5. Meningococcal disease: clinical information.
+5. Clinical overview of meningococcal disease.
 Centers for Disease Control and Prevention.
-Reviewed February 7, 2022.
-Accessed January 30, 2024. https://www.cdc.gov/meningococcal/clinical-info.html
+Reviewed February 1, 2024.
+Accessed August 16, 2024. https://www.cdc.gov/meningococcal/clinical-info.html

 7. Mbaeyi SA, Bozio CH, Duffy J, et al. Meningococcal Vaccination: Recommendations of the Advisory Committee on Immunization Practices, United States, 2020.
 MMWR.
 2020;69(No. RR-9):1-41.
 Reviewed September 24, 2020.
 Accessed January 30, 2024. https://www.cdc.gov/mmwr/volumes/69/rr/rr6909a1.htm?s_cid=rr6909a1_w